 (I) Number of miles at $2.70 per mile for all school buses and school activity vehicles having a manufacturers’ designed passenger capacity of greater than 20 persons including the driver, or

 (II) Number of miles at $1.36 per mile for all school buses and school activity vehicles having a manufacturers’ designed passenger capacity of 20 or less including the driver.

+(iii) For 2021 – 22:

+(I) Number of miles at $2.86 Per mile for all school buses and school activity vehicles having a manufacturers designed passenger capacity of greater than 20 persons including the driver, or

+(II) Number of miles at $1.43 per mile for all school buses and school activity vehicles having a manufacturers’ designed passenger capacity of 20 or less including the driver.

+(iv) For 2022 – 23:

+(I) Number of miles at $2.96 Per mile for all school buses and school activity vehicles having a manufacturers designed passenger capacity of greater than 20 persons including the driver, or

+(II) Number of miles at $1.49 per mile for all school buses and school activity vehicles having a manufacturers’ designed passenger capacity of 20 or less including the driver.

 (v)(I) Those local school board certified marginal costs attributable to services provided to students who are not eligible for home-to-school transportation under section 3, calculated and documented as follows: Documentation maintained by local district shall include: bus and route identification, school(s) being served, number of eligible students on board, number of ineligible students on board;